- We offer two separate subjects for Australian and New Zealand tax

 - You can choose to enrol in either, irrespective of where you live.
 Candidates generally enrol in the tax subject most relevant to the location where they work.

 - Both subjects meet the regulatory requirements for the Graduate Diploma of Chartered Accounting.

 - There are no additional requirements for bridging subjects if you already have an accredited degree from the neighbouring country.

 - You are responsible for ensuring you have the necessary assumed knowledge relevant to the tax subject selected.

-Warning: The information on this page is indicative.
-The subject outline for a particular subject, location and mode of offering is the authoritative source of all information about the subject for that offering.
-Required texts, recommended texts and references in particular, are likely to change.
-Candidates will be provided with a subject outline once they enrol in the subject.
+Warning: The information on this page / in this outline is indicative.
+The subject outline provided to enrolled candidates for the particular term through CA ANZ’s My Capability learning portal is the authoritative source of all information about the subject for that offering.
+Required texts, recommended texts, references and some assessment task details in particular are likely to change.
+Candidates will be provided access to the authoritative subject outline through the My Capability learning portal once they enrol in the subject.